-The author of this book formulates the rule of issuing new major API versions like this: the period of time after which partners will need to rewrite the code should coincide with the application lifespan in the subject area.
-Any program will once become obsolete and will be rewritten; and if during this re-developing partners need to also switch to a newer API version, it will be met with some degree of understanding.
-Of course, in different subject areas, this timespan differs, depending on the evolution rate of the underlying platform.
+The author of this book formulates the rule of issuing new major API versions like this: the period of time after which partners will need to rewrite the code should coincide with the application lifespan in the subject area (see "The Backwards Compatibility Problem Statement" chapter).
 Apart from updating major versions, sooner or later you will face issues with accessing some outdated minor versions as well.
 As we mentioned in the "On the Waterline of the Iceberg" chapter, even fixing bugs might eventually lead to breaking some integrations, and that naturally leads us to the necessity of keeping older minor versions of the API until the partner resolves the problem.

-In this aspect, integrating with large companies that have a dedicated software engineering department differs dramatically from providing a solution to individual amateur programmers: from one side, the former are much more likely to find undocumented features and unfixed bugs in your code; on the other side, because of the internal bureaucracy, fixing the related issues might easily take months, save not years.
+In this aspect, integrating with large companies that have a dedicated software engineering department differs dramatically from providing a solution to individual amateur programmers: on one hand, the former are much more likely to find undocumented features and unfixed bugs in your code; on the other hand, because of the internal bureaucracy, fixing the related issues might easily take months, save not years.
 The common recommendation there is to maintain old minor API versions for a period of time long enough for the most dilatory partner to switch no the newest version.